Spam Filtering for Business

 Analysis of hyperlinks contained in the message body to determine whether they are malicious or have been used in past spamming campaigns.

-Things to Consider When Choosing the Spam Filtering for Business Use
+Things to Consider When Choosing Spam Filtering for Business Use

 There are many different anti-spam solutions available and they are not all created equal.
-Spam filtering is not only about stopping productivity draining emails from being delivered.
+Filtering spam is not only about stopping productivity draining emails from being delivered.
 A solution should offer excellent protection from all email-based threats, scan inbound and outbound messages, be easy to use, scalable, and flexible.

 When choosing a suitable anti-spam solution, consider the following: